Human-to-human transmission confirmed in China coronavirus

 Such declarations are typically made for epidemics of severe diseases that threaten to cross borders and require an internationally coordinated response.
 Previous global emergencies have been declared for crises including the ongoing Ebola outbreak in Congo, the emergence of Zika virus in the Americas in 2016 and the West Africa Ebola outbreak in 2014.

 The spread of the viral pneumonia comes as the country enters its busiest travel period, when millions board trains and planes for the Lunar New Year holidays.
-The outbreak is believed to have started late last month when people picked it up at a fresh food market in Wuhan, a city in central China.
+The outbreak is believed to have started late last month among people connected to a seafood market in Wuhan, a city in central China.

 Wuhan health authorities said Monday an additional 136 cases have been confirmed in the city, raising the total to 198.
 Three have died.

-Five individuals in Beijing and 14 in Guangdong have also been diagnosed with the new coronavirus, CCTV reported Monday evening.
-A total of seven suspected cases have been found in other parts of the country, including in Sichuan and Yunnan provinces in the southwest and in Shanghai.
+Five people in Beijing and 14 in Guangdong have been diagnosed with the new coronavirus, CCTV reported Monday evening.
+Seven suspected cases have been found in other parts of the country, including in Sichuan and Yunnan provinces in the southwest and in Shanghai.

 Zhong said the two people in Guangdong had not been to Wuhan but fell ill after family members had returned from the city, the China Daily said.

 The outbreak has put other countries on alert as millions of Chinese travel for Lunar New Year.
-Authorities in Thailand and in Japan have already identified at least three cases, all involving recent travel from China.
+Authorities in Thailand and in Japan have identified three cases, all involving recent travel from China.

 South Korea reported its first case Monday, when a 35-year-old Chinese woman from Wuhan tested positive for the new coronavirus one day after arriving at Seoul’s Incheon airport.
 The woman has been isolated at a state-run hospital in Incheon city, just west of Seoul, the Korea Centers for Disease Control and Prevention said in a statement.